How Long Can You Go Without Showering?

 • Soap up mildly: even better, lather only certain areas such as the armpits and groin.

-• Moisturize afterwards: always apply a moisturizer soon after stepping out of the shower.
+• Moisturize afterward: always apply a moisturizer soon after stepping out of the shower.

 • Use moisturizing soap: this keeps the skin healthy and moist.